Learning Journey

 The ERP wall and the pivot to custom build

-Looked at off-the-shelf ERPs to replace our legacy system.
-Too expensive per user and too rigid for our workflow.
+Off-the-shelf ERPs were too expensive and too rigid.
 So instead of buying software, I started learning how to build it myself.

 2025

-Went from spreadsheets to actual full-stack apps.
-Built the internal dashboards the team uses every day.
-Using a cloud backend made iteration way faster than anything I'd tried before.
+Went from spreadsheets to full-stack apps.
+Built internal dashboards the team uses daily for tracking and profit analysis.

 Event-driven AI automation

-Set up an automation workflow with AI to read vendor emails, thread conversations, and route inquiries automatically.
-Saved the team about 85% of the time they spent sorting emails by hand.
+Set up AI to read vendor emails, thread conversations, and route inquiries automatically.
+Cut email sorting time by 85%.

-Hit the cloud hosting free tier limits and realized I needed to be smarter about costs.
-Started self-hosting what I could, picking open-source tools over paid ones, and making sure nothing quietly racks up monthly bills.
+Hit free tier limits.
+Started self-hosting, picking open-source tools, and making sure nothing quietly racks up monthly bills.

 2026